SilkRose/Pony/src/stories/saddle-bagged/02-underground.md

 Boing

 Out of the corner of my right eye, I see the same hair from the other saddlebag flailing in the wind. *That confirms it, I'm in her other saddlebag.
-Why do these 2 hallways lead to weird trampoline rooms linked to this pony’s saddlebags?
+Why do these 2 hallways lead to weird trampoline rooms linked to this pony's saddlebags?
 Now I'm even more curious about where that hallway leads.*

 Boing